mlyszczek/nuttx/configs/lpcxpresso-lpc54628/README.txt

       2019-03-20:  Everything works fine!

-  twm4nx:
+  twm4nx1 and twmnx2:

-    This configuration exercises the port of TWM to NuttX.
+    These configuration exercises the port of TWM to NuttX.
 A description of that port is available at apps/graphics/twm4nx/README.txt.
+The two configurations are identical, differing on in the "theme" of the UI. twm4nx1 uses framed windows in dark, bright primary colors reminiscent of Windows98. twm4nx2 uses border-less windows in pastel shades for a more contemporary look.

     NOTES:
     1. This version uses the on-board display with the touchscreen for